Walodja1987/xns/test/Tests.md

   - Should return correct `pricePerName`.
   - Should return correct creator address.
   - Should return correct `createdAt` timestamp.
-- Should return correct values for `SPECIAL_NAMESPACE_PRICE`
-  - Should return "x" as namespace.
-  - Should return 100 ETH as p`ricePerName`.
-  - Should return owner as creator.
-  - Should return correct `createdAt` timestamp.

 #### Reverts

-- Should revert with `XNS: price not mapped to namespace` error for unmapped price.
+- Should revert with `XNS: namespace not found` error for unmapped price.
-- Should revert with `XNS: namespace not found` error when price maps to non-existent namespace.

 ---